 Remuneration of senior executive staff is determined by reference to a pay model identifying pay points.
 Allocation to a pay point is determined on the basis of experience and performance review.

-At 30 June 2009, there was one Senior Executive Service employee in the Office of the IGT and he has an Australian Workplace Agreement in place.
+At 30 June 2010, there was one permanent Senior Executive Service employee in the Office of the IGT engaged under an employment agreement.

-Other than annual financial statement audit activity, there have not been any audits of the Office of the IGT undertaken by the Australian National Audit Office.
+Other than annual financial statement audit activity, there have not been any audits of the Office of the IGT undertaken by the ANAO.

-The service level agreement with the Treasury includes for provision of internal audit services.
-No internal audits of the Office of the IGT were undertaken during 2008-09.
-The Audit Committee established by the IGT regularly seeks input from the Treasury internal audit on any matters relevant to the Office of which there were none in 2008 — 2009.
+The SLA with the Treasury includes provision for internal audit services.
+No internal audits of the Office of the IGT were undertaken during 2009-10.
+The Audit Committee established by the IGT regularly seeks input from the Treasury internal audit on any matters relevant to the Office of which there were none in 2009-2010.

 Reports by the ANAO, the Ombudsman and others

-The Office of the IGT consists of a small number of staff and provides a good environment for staff to develop through their work and participation in a broad range of agency activities and corporate obligations.
-The nature of the work does provide for a clear sense of achievement and satisfaction in performing an important community role.
-However, given its small size and relative stability, staff are recruited on the basis of their current competence with the expectation that career progression will generally occur in the wider public service/professional environment.
-They are encouraged and supported to provide their best performance while in the service of the IGT.
+The Office of the IGT consists of a small number of staff.
+The Office seeks to provide a collegiate environment for staff to develop through their work and participation in a broad range of agency activities and corporate obligations.
+The nature of the work provides for a clear sense of achievement and satisfaction in performing an important community function.
+However, given the office’s small size and specific skills requirements, staff are recruited on the basis of merit and current competence with the expectation that career progression will generally occur in the wider public service/professional environment.
+Staff are encouraged and supported to provide their best performance while in the service of the IGT.

 The Office of the IGT has utilised the design features and infrastructure of the Treasury Performance Management System in the establishment of the Performance Management System.
 An important feature is transparency in the process used by the Executive in measuring performance and communicating to each individual staff member.
-All staff report directly to both members of the Executive.
-Within a very small office environment, monitoring and assessing performance on an individual basis is relatively straightforward.
-Conversely, it is more difficult to evaluate individual performance against the wider population of people in similar roles.
+All staff report directly to the Deputy IGT.
+Within a very small office environment, monitoring and assessing performance on an individual basis is relatively direct.
+Comparative analysis is also considered for individuals against inter-agency benchmarking where this is appropriate.

-All Office of IGT staff are employed under either Australian Workplace Agreements or employment contracts.
-The employment terms and conditions are consistent for all staff within the Office of IGT.
-Employment conditions and remuneration are determined by reference to the Employment Guidelines which incorporate a pay model (see Tables 6 and 7 for salary scales for SES and non-SES staff).
-The employment arrangements do not provide for payment of performance pay.
+All Office of the IGT staff are employed under employment agreements.
+The employment terms and conditions are consistent for all staff within the Office of the IGT.
+Employment conditions and remuneration are determined by reference to the Employment Guidelines which incorporate a pay model (see Tables 5 and 6 for salary scales for SES and non-SES staff).
+The employment agreements do not provide for payment of performance pay.
 This arrangement provides underlying consistency for all employees while providing flexibility in recognising individual circumstances.

-The Office of the IGT Australian Workplace Agreements and employment contracts specifically refer to the Australian Public Service Values in the context of setting out expected performance and behaviour.
+The Office of the IGT employment agreements specifically refer to the Australian Public Service Values in the context of setting out expected performance and behaviour.

-The IGT consults with employees on matters in the workplace.
+The Deputy IGT consults with employees on matters in the workplace.

 Recruitment and succession planning

-The IGT recruits staff based on merit.
-The ability to make an immediate contribution to the role of the Office is very important.
-The opportunity exists under the Inspector-General of Taxation Act 2003 to second staff to the Office.
+The IGT recruits staff based on merit and current competence.
+The ability to make an immediate contribution to the role of the Office is very important particularly given its small size.
+The opportunity exists under the IGT Act to second staff to the Office.

 Training and development

-The Office of the IGT's Employment Guidelines reinforce the IGT's commitment to staff development.
-As well as providing internal staff training on an ad hoc basis, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities.
+The Office of the IGT’s Employment Guidelines reinforce the IGT’s commitment to staff development.
+As well as providing internal agency staff training on an ad hoc basis where possible, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities where appropriate.